Which slingshots are forbidden?

 1. Are slingshots banned in all countries?

-No, the laws vary from country to country.
-In some countries they are allowed, in others with reservations and in other countries not at all.
+No, laws vary from country to country.
+In some countries they are permitted, in others with restrictions, and in others not at all.

 2. Can slingshots be used in sports?

-Yes, some countries have legal slingshot competitions that use slingshots as sports equipment.
+Yes, in some countries there are legal slingshot competitions in which slingshots are used as sporting equipment.

-3. What are the penalties for violations of the ban?
+3. What penalties are there for violating the ban?

-Penalties can vary by country or region, but they can include fines or even imprisonment.
+Penalties may vary depending on the country or region, but they may include fines or even imprisonment.